GushALKDev/solana_pulsar_dao/README.md

 ### 4. Error Codes
 - **AlreadyVoted**: Prevents duplicate voting.
 - **QuestionTooLong**: Ensures the poll question does not exceed 200 characters.
+- **PollExpired**: Prevents voting on polls that have passed their deadline.

 ## Requirements